-Get involved Supporter stories Celebrating the life of Carl Hewson Here we share the story of how Carl's family including his father Nigel, mother Auriol, sister Liana and friends are supporting Leukaemia UK in his memory.
-Keen sportsman, Carl Hewson, was 26 when he was diagnosed with acute myeloid leukaemia (AML) in the summer of 2015.
+Get involved Supporter stories Celebrating the life of Carl Hewson When Carl Hewson died from leukaemia at the age of 27, his family and friends were inspired to raise more than £30,000 for Leukaemia UK in his memory.
+Here, we share their fundraising story Keen sportsman Carl Hewson was 26 when he was diagnosed with acute myeloid leukaemia (AML) in the summer of 2015.
 A popular man, who made many friends while at school and at Oxford University, Carl worked for the structural engineering firm Arup.
-As a teenager he ran cross-country for Kent and was a regular player for Coney Hall Churches United (CHCU) football team.
-He was also a talented artist, accomplished French horn player and, according to his friends, irritatingly good at board games.
+As a teenager, he ran cross-country for Kent and was a regular player for Coney Hall Churches United (CHCU) football team.
+He was also a talented artist, an accomplished French horn player and, according to his friends, irritatingly good at board games.
 Most of all, he valued being a good friend – a quality driven by wanting to live out his strong Christian faith.
-Carl's treatment for leukaemia took place at King's College Hospital in London where he received a bone marrow transplant from his sister Liana, who was a 100% match.
-During Carl’s treatment, his family and friends began supporting our charity by carrying our charity's logo on Coney Hall Churches United's football team shirts.
-Nigel, and Carl's friends Warwick Stockdale, Aston Stockdale, James Daplyn, Tim Orwell and Jack Coopersome took part in Movember, raising £1,401.
-CHCU team mate and friend, Dave Daplyn, ran the London Marathon 2016 in aid of our charity.
-Unfortunately, a year later and more than 80 days after Carl's bone marrow transplant, his leukaemia cells increased and despite his medical team's best efforts, Carl died on November 15, 2016.
+Carl's treatment for leukaemia took place at King's College Hospital in London, where he received a bone marrow transplant from his sister, Liana, who was a 100% match.
+During Carl’s treatment, his family and friends began supporting Leukaemia UK by carrying our logo on Coney Hall Churches United's football team shirts.
+Nigel, and Carl's friends Warwick Stockdale, Aston Stockdale, James Daplyn, Tim Orwell and Jack Coopersome, took part in Movember, raising £1,401.
+CHCU teammate and friend Dave Daplyn ran the London Marathon 2016 in aid of our charity.
+Unfortunately, a year later and more than 80 days after Carl's bone marrow transplant, his leukaemia cells increased and despite his medical team's best efforts, Carl died on 15 November.
 Carl and his father Nigel had talked of one day running the London Marathon together.
-Inspired by Carl, Nigel and his friend Steve Burnett decided to run the marathon in 2017 again raising money for our charity.
-We ran the London Marathon to raise funds for a great charity.
+Inspired by Carl, Nigel and his friend Steve Burnett decided to run the marathon in 2017, again raising money for our charity.
+"We ran the London Marathon to raise funds for a great charity.
 Nigel’s family lost their dear son Carl to leukaemia, despite very good care from King’s College Hospital.
-Leukaemia UK does a great job working closely with King’s and other hospitals supporting patients, doctors and researchers in the area of blood cancers.
+Leukaemia UK does a great job working closely with King’s and other hospitals supporting patients, doctors and researchers in the area of blood cancers," says Steve.
 Nigel and Steve successfully completed the London Marathon and raised a staggering £18,579 for Leukaemia UK (under our previous name Elimination of Leukaemia Fund).
 The fundraising in memory of Carl didn't stop there.
 We were humbled by the further support received from Carl's school, Eltham College, which donated £528.63 from a concert they held in memory of Carl.
 Arup, Carl's employers, also donated £500.
-Friends of Carl's took on challenges for Leukaemia UK to raise yet more money.
-Gemma raised £415 by taking part in the Blenheim Triathlon and another friend, Charlie, swam 5km across a Cumbrian lake which raised a further £693.75.
-Also, the Bromley and Croydon Christian Football League donated £425 at its Annual General Meeting.
-Five members of Carl's football team, Dave, Jack, James, Jonny and Stephen completed the challenging Man vs Mountain Challenge raising a fantastic £4,134.75 for Leukaemia UK.
-On 11 November, 2017 Coney Hall Churches United played Worcester College Old Boys in the first ever Carl Hewson Memorial Cup game raising £575.80 for Leukaemia UK.
-The game was enjoyed by all.
-We are so grateful to Nigel, Auriol, Liana and Steve and all those who have been inspired by Carl to raise money for Leukaemia UK.
-Together they have raised over £30,000 - a phenomenal amount, which will help us make a real difference to those affected by blood cancers.
+Carl's friends took on challenges for Leukaemia UK to raise yet more money.
+Gemma raised £415 by taking part in the Blenheim Triathlon and another friend, Charlie, swam 5km across a Cumbrian lake, which raised a further £693.75.
+Also, the Bromley & Croydon Christian League donated £425 at its Annual General Meeting.
+Five members of Carl's football team, Dave, Jack, James, Jonny and Stephen, completed the challenging Man vs Mountain Challenge, raising a fantastic £4,134.75 for Leukaemia UK.
+On 11 November 2017, Coney Hall Churches United played Worcester College Old Boys in the first ever Carl Hewson Memorial Cup game, raising £575.80 for Leukaemia UK.
+We are so grateful to Nigel, Auriol, Liana and Steve and all those who have been inspired by Carl to raise money for our charity.
+Together, they have raised more than £30,000 - a phenomenal amount which will help us make a real difference to those affected by blood cancers.
 Thank you, we are very fortunate to have your support.
 Carl's family has kindly asked for us to set up a Memorial Fund for Carl Hewson for those wishing to make a contribution to Leukaemia UK in Carl's memory.